-L Description A fire at one of the water facilities may interrupt the delivery of water to customers.
-A large fire at a large residential complex may deplete the reservoir levels faster than the well pumps can recharge the reservoirs.
-Refer to Table 7 in Appendix A for associated risks Immediate Actions Contact White Rock Fire Rescue if fire is at a water facility.
-(LOWD) Who is responsible: · · · · · · · · · · · · · · · · · · · Director of Engineering & Municipal Operations (DEMO) Determine which facilities are affected.
+Description A fire at one of the water facilities may interrupt the delivery of water to customers.
+A large fire at a large residential complex may deplete the reservoir levels faster than the well pumps can recharge the reservoirs Defente Table 7 in Annordiy A fer accepted visite Refer to Table 7 III Appendix A for associated fisks Immediate Actions Contact White Rock Fire Rescue if fire is at a water facility.
+(LOWD) Who is responsible: · · · · · · · · · · · · · · · · · · · Director of Engineering & Municipal Operations Determine which facilities are affected.
 Coordinate efforts with Utility Manager (UM) other City departments.
 (LOWD) Lead Operator-Water Department (LOWD) If fire is at public building, contact White Rock Fire to determine exact location of fire, size, and expected duration to extinguish fire.
-(LOWD) Monitor the water system to ensure the reservoir levels, pressures are sufficient.
-Call in additional staff, if required.
-(LOWD) Determine if fire pumps at Merklin Reservoir are required.
-Note: this will drain the reservoir more quickly.
-(LOWD) win drain the reservoir more quickly.
-(Lowb) Redacted Maintain communication with White Back Fire and provide undates on Maintain communication with White Rock Fire and provide updates on water supply.
-(LOWD) If there is a loss of system process, follow procedure in Table 1, 10, If there is a loss of system pressure, follow procedure in Table 1-10: Pressure Loss.
-(LOWD) Notifications White Rock Fire Rescue Who is responsible: City of Surrey Director of Engineering & Municipal Operations (DEMO) Peace Arch Hospital Utility Manager (UM) Peace Arch Elementary Lead Operator-Water Semiahmoo First Nations Department (LOWD) White Rock Elementary Communications Officer (CO) Fraser Health, if any type of advisory is issued.
-Refer to Table 1-5: Procedures for issuing a health advisory Health Emergency Management BC(UM), (CO) Follow-up Actions If an advisories was issued it should be rescinded after it is confirmed Who is responsible: that the system is restored to normal operations.
-(DEMO), (UM) Director of Engineering & Municipal Operations (DEMO) Utility Managar (UM) Refer to Table 1-5, Follow-up Actions Utility Manager (UM) Lead Operator-Water (LOWD)
+(LOWD) Monitor the water system to ensure the water treatment plant (WTP) is operating sufficiently, reservoir levels, and pressures are sufficient.
+Call in additional staff if required (1000) Determine if fire pumps at Merklin Reservoir are required.
+Note: this will drain the reservoir more quickly (lowp) Redacted National states and the state of the Mathematican Based Street and the state of the iviaintain communication with white Rock Fire and provide updates on water supply.
+(LOWD) If there is a loss of system pressure, follow procedure in Table 1- 10: Pressure Loss.
+(Lowd) Notifications White Rock Fire Rescue Who is responsible: City of Surrey Director of Engineering & Municipal Operations Peace Arch Hospital Utility Manager (UM) Peace Arch Elementary Lead Operator-Water Semiahmoo First Nations Department (LOWD) M/hito Pock Elementary Communications Officer (CO) Fracer Health if any type of advisory is issued riaser mealth, if any type of auvisory is issued.
+Refer to Table 1-5: Procedures for issuing a health advisory Health Emergency Management BC(им), (со) Follow-up Actions If an advisories was issued it should be rescinded after it is confirmed Who is responsible: that the system is restored to normal operations.
+(DEMO), (UM)(CM) Director of Engineering & Municipal Operations , (DEMO) Litility Manager (LIM) Refer to Table 1-5.
+Follow-up Actions Lead Operator-Water (LOWD) Communications Manager (CM)